Reabaln/capstone-project/readme.md

 # Sockshop: Microservices Application
-#### Capstone Project - DevOps Bootcamp
+### Capstone Project - DevOps Bootcamp
 This project uses the sockshop microservices web app developed by [Weaveworks](https://www.weave.works/) to domenstrate several Cloud-Native technolgies.

+### Services Architecture
+The Sockshop Microservices applications is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them. .
+All services communicate using REST over HTTP.
+![Services Architectire](https://github.com/microservices-demo/microservices-demo.github.io/blob/HEAD/assets/Architecture.png?raw=true  "Weaveworks Sockshop Architecture")

-#### Depolyment Platform
+### Depolyment Platform
 This application is deployed on Kubernetes cluster (k3s)  with 4 nodes having NGINX as an Ingress Controller, Tekton as an automation controller, Prometheous/Grafana for monitoring, and ELF for logging (Fluent Bit, Elasticsearch and Kibana)

-#### Services Architecture
-The Sockshop Microservices applications consist of:
-![Services Architectire](https://github.com/microservices-demo/microservices-demo.github.io/blob/HEAD/assets/Architecture.png?raw=true  "Weaveworks Sockshop Architecture")

 #### Tools used
-To Build and deploy Sockshop app, several Cloud-Native technologies and tools have been used as shown in the graph
+To Build and deploy Sockshop app, several Cloud-Native technologies and tools have been used as shown in the graph.
+It is built using Spring Boot, Go kit and Node.js and is packaged in Docker containers.

 ![tools used](https://user-images.githubusercontent.com/63632708/97748824-22565d00-1aff-11eb-9bfb-42f94151fc8c.png)